No Time Limit on Military Rape Cases, Justices Rule

 Michael Briggs was sentenced to five years in prison in 2014 for the 2005 rape of a woman.
 For years, the U.S. Military Code has placed no statute of limitations on the lodging of rape claims as the crime is one punishable by death.
 Congress even went so far as to amend the military code in 2006 to remove all time limits for prosecution.

 But in 2018, the U.S. Court of Appeals for the Armed Forces’ ruling in U.S. v.
-Mangahas went against longstanding precedent around rape convictions, highlighting a statute of limitations put in place that very year.
-The new law allows prosecution for rapes that occurred between 1986 and 2006 only if it was discovered and charged within five years.
+Mangahas went against longstanding precedent around rape convictions, highlighting a new statute of limitations that allows prosecution for rapes that occurred between 1986 and 2006 only if it was discovered and charged within five years.

 Executing a person convicted of rape would be a violation of the military code’s ban on cruel and unusual punishment, the appeals court held in the Mangahas ruling.
 That decision eventually led to Briggs’ conviction being overturned, along with those of U.S. Air Force servicemembers Richard Collins and Humphrey Daniels.